mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 Before starting this how-to, make sure you have completed the following:

 - Have a registered Mendix Data Hub account
-- To access the API you must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your integration’s API requests
+- Obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your integration’s API requests

 ## 3 Overview of the Data Hub API